Flechman/flechman.github.io/docs/notes/q_learning/q_learning.md

 So finally
 $$V^{\pi}(\bar{s}) < V^{\pi'}(\bar{s})$$

-Now we are ready to state our important result:
+Now we are ready to state our important result.

+### Equivalence Theorem

 $$\forall s\in\mathcal{S}, \quad V^*(s) = \max_{a\in\mathcal{A}(s)}Q^*(s,a)$$